Card attachments are files uploaded to cards. Attachments appear in the "Attachments" section of the card detail. You can add attachments from:

 You can preview image and video attachments within Trello without having to download them by clicking on the thumbnail of the attachment from the card back to open the preview.
-Other file types, like .pdf or .doc cannot be previewed.
+Other file types, like .doc cannot be previewed.

 You can also open the file in a new tab by clicking on the icon of the box with an arrow on it.
 To download the file, you can right-click on that icon and then choose to save the link.

 There is a 10 MB file upload limit per attachment.
 However, paid members have a 250 MB file upload limit per attachment.
 There is no account data storage limit in any Trello plan.